unitaryfund/mitiq/docs/source/examples/shadows_tutorial.md

 this is realized in the function `state_reconstruction`.
 In the main function `classical_post_processing`, we take the output of `shadow_quantum_processing`, then apply the inverse channel to obtain the snapshots, and finally take the average of the snapshots to obtain the reconstructed state if *state_reconstruction =* **True**. **In the current notebook, we don't preform Pauli twirling calibration, and we set** *rshadow* = **False**.

 #### 4.1.1 Error Analysis
-We can take a visualization of the elementwise difference between the reconstructed state and the original state.
+We can take a visualization of the element wise difference between the reconstructed state and the original state.
 \begin{equation}
 \Delta\rho_{ij}=|\rho^{\mathrm{shadow}}_{ij}-\rho_{ij}|
 \end{equation}
-The difference is very small, which means that the classical shadow is a good approximation of the original state even in the sence of state tomography.
+The difference is very small, which means that the classical shadow is a good approximation of the original state even in the sense of state tomography.

 It is anticipated that the fidelity will not necessarily be lower than 1, as the state reconstructed through classical shadow estimation is not guaranteed to be a physical quantum state, given that $\mathcal{M}^{-1}$ is not a quantum channel.

 Fidelity is defined by $F(\rho,\sigma)=\mathrm{Tr}\sqrt{\rho^{1/2}\sigma\rho^{1/2}}$, when $\rho=|v\rangle\langle v|$ is a pure state $F(\rho,\sigma)=\langle v|\sigma|v\rangle$.
-Based on the theorem, if the error rate of fedelity is $\epsilon$, i.e.
+Based on the theorem, if the error rate of fidelity is $\epsilon$, i.e.
 \begin{equation}
 |F(\rho,\sigma)-1|\leq\epsilon,
 \end{equation}